Alexander leads No. 12 Creighton against Seton Hall - WTOP News

 Omaha, Nebraska; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: No. 12 Creighton faces the Seton Hall Pirates after Trey Alexander scored 31 points in Creighton’s 80-66 loss to the St. John’s Red Storm.
+BOTTOM LINE: No. 12 Creighton hosts the Seton Hall Pirates after Trey Alexander scored 31 points in Creighton’s 80-66 loss to the St. John’s Red Storm.

-The Bluejays have gone 12-2 in home games.
-Creighton scores 80.8 points while outscoring opponents by 11.3 points per game.
+The Bluejays are 12-2 on their home court.
+Creighton is 6-0 when it turns the ball over less than its opponents and averages 9.8 turnovers per game.

-The Pirates have gone 11-5 against Big East opponents.
-Seton Hall has a 1-1 record in one-possession games.
+The Pirates are 11-5 in conference matchups.
+Seton Hall ranks second in the Big East with 11.1 offensive rebounds per game led by Jaden Bediako averaging 3.9.

-Creighton makes 48.8% of its shots from the field this season, which is 7.6 percentage points higher than Seton Hall has allowed to its opponents (41.2%).
-Seton Hall averages 5.6 made 3-pointers per game this season, 0.1 fewer makes per game than Creighton gives up.
+Creighton averages 10.5 made 3-pointers per game, 2.2 more made shots than the 8.3 per game Seton Hall gives up.
+Seton Hall averages 5.6 made 3-pointers per game this season, 0.1 fewer makes per game than Creighton allows.

 LAST 10 GAMES: Bluejays: 7-3, averaging 85.4 points, 36.3 rebounds, 18.9 assists, 3.8 steals and 4.2 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 77.0 points per game.